The pros and cons of the hay fever injection

 However, around one in five people with hay fever get symptoms for the first time over the age of 20, so there's no reason to assume an adult's symptoms can't be caused by hay fever just because they've never had it before.

-I'm not sure whether it's hay fever or coronavirus - what should I do?
+I'm not sure whether it's hay fever or COVID-19 - what should I do?

 Mild illness doesn't require medical attention so you should self-manage at home, taking paracetamol or ibuprofen to treat symptoms if you need to.
-If you begin to feel worse or develop more symptoms, you can use the Patient Access COVID-19 checker tool to find out what to do next.
-Depending on your symptoms, you mage be directed to call 111 to speak to someone who can give you advice.
+If you begin to feel worse or develop more symptoms, you can use the NHS 111 online service to find out what to do next.
+In a medical emergency, call 999 or the emergency number for your region.

-Most importantly, don't go to your GP practice, pharmacy or hospital if you think you have coronavirus.
+Most importantly, don't go to your GP practice, pharmacy or hospital if you think you have COVID-19.
+Stay at home and phone if you need medical advice.

 How can I manage my hay fever during lockdown?